Ahmad-danaf/Sheet-Cell/README.md

 ### 🧮 Data Tools
 - Sorting: by one or multiple columns
 - Filtering: by value (single or multi-column)
-- What-if analysis: dynamic value changes and sheet-wide recalculations
+- What-if analysis with dynamic sliders and popup previews
+- Analysis tools allow exploring how changes propagate across the sheet without affecting actual state

 ### 🌐 Client-Server Architecture
-- Multi-user login system
+- Multi-user login system with individual user sessions
-- Upload and share XML-based sheets
+- Upload and manage XML-based sheets on the server
-- Permission requests (View / Edit) with approval system
+- Per-user permissions (View / Edit) with approval workflow
-- Real-time sync of changes across clients
+- Real-time synchronization of changes across all connected clients
+- RESTful communication using JSON over HTTP
+- Server-driven architecture handles sheet state, users, and access control centrally

 ---